GravityKit/GravityView/readme.txt

 == Changelog ==

+= 2.7.1 on February 24, 2020 =

+* Fixed: PHP error when editing entries

 = 2.7 on February 20, 2020 =

 * Added: "Enable Edit Locking" View setting to toggle on and off entry locking (in the "Edit Entry" tab of the View Settings)